Which Maintenance KPIs are Best for Measuring the Effectiveness of Your Maintenance Performance?

 - Proportion of WOs with error proof procedures (or at least having Inspection and Test Plans stating pass/reject quality criteria)

 - Asset MTBF (the time between unplanned outages of an asset needs to be increasing) This identifies ‘bad actor’ assets with performance that needs to be addressed.
+Strictly, MTBF only applies to random failures and not early-life failures or end-of-life failures.

 Operational Risk Reduction: